area9innovation/fast/gringo/readme.md

 ## TODO

-- Get the grammar for Gringo parsed and compiled instead of hardcoded.
-I.e. replace gringo_grammar.flow to be produced from gringo.gringo
+- Add output to copmpile the Gringo grammar to be used by itself

   - It seems right association does not work for GSeq and GChoice, in particular, left-recursion optimization of e = ((e | b) | c)